bewantbe/SimpleVolumeViewer/README.md

 Typical use cases:

-* Viewing the data with you favorite angle or perspective.
+* Viewing the data with your favorite angle or perspective.
-* Inspect SWC files, relevant information will be shown for clicked node.
+* Load and inspect SWC files, relevant information will be shown for clicked node.
 * Run custom scripts (plugin) to analyze or alter the data, then seeing the result right away.
 * Press F2 to go to command line mode for prototyping, i.e. type `swcs.line_width = 2` to set line width of all SWCs.
 * Work with the source code for your own craft.